Bakreshwar

 Bakreshwar is a village in Dubrajpur CD Block in Suri Sadar subdivision of Birbhum district in the Indian state of West Bengal.
 Bakreshwar Thermal Power Station of West Bengal Power Development Corporation Limited and Bakreswar Thermal Power Plant Township are located some distance away from this town.
-The nearest railway station of Bakreshwar is Siuri.
+The nearest railway station of Bakreshwar is Dubrajpur.

 Etymology

 The word Bakreshwar comes from the name of Lord Shiva worshipped in the locality.
 Bakra (Vakra) means bent or curved.
 Ishwar means God.
 Mythologically it is said that in Satya Yuga during the marriage ceremony of Lakshmi and Narayan, Ashtavakra Muni (then known as Subrata Muni) was insulted by Indra.
 The muni was so enraged that he developed 8 cripples in his body (Ashtavakra Muni means a sage with 8 curved cripples, probably kyphoscoliotic).
 Ashtavakra Muni was blessed by lord Shiva here after many years of Tapashya (meditation).

-This place is also famous as one of the 51 Shakti Pithas where there is a temple dedicated to Adi Shakti.
+This place is also famous as one of the 51 Shakta pithas where there is a temple dedicated to Adi Shakti.
 This is a major pilgrimage spot for Hindus.